themattrosen/MatthewRosen_CodeSamples/README.md

 Here lies code written by Matthew Rosen in projects both personal and academic.
 The code is divided into subsections based on job family that it relates to.

-# Tools
-## BehaviorTree Node Editor
-This was a side project turned into a contribution to my junior Game project (Haphazard300 engine for the game Cat's Cradle).
-Written using ImGui, this tool was originally a node editor for creating DSP effects from a node based DSP graph for a personal project.
-It was easily adapted into an editor for BehaviorTrees for the AI in the engine.
-Although the game never ended up needing AI, the editor and the BehaviorTrees are still fully functional.
-The node editor backend was written by me, and the actual AI part of the BehaviorTrees was implemented by Brett Schiff.
-The code provided is not buildable, but there is a video demo of the product in the repo and at: <https://youtu.be/frY-5A-Dphs>.

-## Next Release
-Reverb filter tool.

 # Audio/DSP
 ## Plucked String Filter Music